Wintellect/MSLearn/Automate Office 365 Tasks with Python/includes/5-manage-pdfs-with-pypdf4.md

 	def extract_to(source_handle, destination_handle, page_numbers):
 	    ''' The actual work of copying pages from source PDF to target PDF happens here.
-	        Notice that PyPDF4 makes the coding almost trivially brief.
+	        Notice that PyPDF4 makes the coding almost trivial.

 	        page_numbers is a list of one-based page numbers.
 	    '''